 - Cocaine can make changes to the structure of the brain

-Cocaine as a recreational drug
+Cocaine and crack as recreational drugs

 It is normally found as a white, crystalline powder or as an off-white, chunky substance.

-Cocaine can be:
+Cocaine can be taken by:

 What is crack?